polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 You may change the existing debug launchers or create your own for your project.

 ## Target hardware
 All the projects are tested on the PolarFire SoC Icicle kit.
-Most of the projects are tested with the latest available PolarFire SoC Reference Libero design or one of it's variants.
+All the projects are tested with the latest available PolarFire SoC [Reference Libero design](https://github.com/polarfire-soc/icicle-kit-reference-design/releases/tag/2021.04) or one of it's variants, unless noted otherwise.
+Please refer README.md in each project for details.

 ### Further reading
 For the latest releases of the MPFS HAL, peripheral device drivers and default reference platform configurations refer [PolarFire SoC platform](https://github.com/polarfire-soc/platform).